If a fence is constructed on the wrong side of a boundary, a claim may lie in trespass for the person whose land has been annexed.

-If your neighbour’s property is registered with the Land Registry you can also obtain a copy of the office copies relating to their property together with copies of any documents held by the Land Registry referred to in the office copies.
+If your neighbour’s property is registered with the Land Registry, you can also obtain a copy of the office copies relating to their property, together with copies of any documents held by the Land Registry referred to in the office copies.

 Mistakes in title plans are not uncommon and it is, therefore, possible that the title plan relating to your own property may overlap with that of your neighbour’s property.
-If you believe that there is a mistake on your title plan you should notify the Land Registry and ask them to rectify it.
+If you believe there is a mistake on your title plan you should notify the Land Registry and ask it to rectify it.

-- The Court’s approach to boundary disputes
+The court’s approach to boundary disputes

-- Disadvantages of court proceedings
+Disadvantages of court proceedings

 Court proceedings should always be a last resort.
 Court proceedings can be lengthy, expensive and can damage relations between neighbours.